TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-03-phpstan-generics-for-dummies-with-two-parents.md

 ## Constraints Have Changed

-Everything works well, our project grows and more and more users are visiting our website.
+Everything works well, our project grows, and more and more users are visiting our website.
 Life is good.

 Just the response time is lagging more and more.
 How could we improve it?
 One way is to **cache the most visited entities**.

-Allright!
+Alright!
 We'll add a new repository class with cache:

 ```php
 abstract class AbstractCachedRepository extends AbstractRepository